 The FAFSA can be submitted directly over the Internet (www.fafsa.ed.gov).
 Most students currently utilize this option.
-Otherwise, a paper application can be obtained at the Office of Financial Aid or from a high school counselor.
+Otherwise, a paper application can be obtained by calling 1-800-4-FED-AID.

 Note: A new financial aid application must be submitted for each academic year of enrollment.
 Since institutional and other locally sponsored scholarship programs often include financial need as a consideration, in addition to academic performance, candidates for these scholarships should also submit a Free Application for Federal Student Aid.